oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 ## Inspecting Elasticsearch Index Mapping

-During start up, Spring Data Elasticsarch will create the index for the entities annotated with `@Document`, deriving the mappings from the entity's annotations.
+During start up, Spring Data Elasticsearch will create the index for the entities annotated with `@Document`, deriving the mappings from the entity's annotations.
 But for the properties, if the field type is not specified, it defaults to FieldType.Auto.
 This means, that no mapping entry is written for the property and that Elasticsearch will add a mapping entry dynamically when the first data for this property is stored.

 As Kibana interface was configured in Docker Compose, before creating any entities, let's inspect the index mappings that were automatically created for the `blog` microservice.
 Go to http://localhost:9200, the Kibana home.
 Then go to **Management** > **Stack Management** > **Index Management** > **Indices** tab.
 Besides the `user` index, an index per entity should be listed.

-{% img blog/spring-data-elasticsearch/kibana-indices.png alt:"Kibana Indices" width:"800" %}{: .center-image }
+{% img blog/spring-data-elasticsearch/kibana-indexes.png alt:"Kibana Indexes" width:"800" %}{: .center-image }

 Choose for example the `tag` index.
 The **Mappings** tab before persisting any instance will look like the following: